 Things to do in Katowice, Upper Silesia, Poland

 Spodek (literally “Saucer”) is an arena complex.
 It looks like a flying saucer which makes it a distinctive point of Katowice.
 It will be fifty years old soon.
-Concerts, trade fairs and sport events take place in Spodek – Metallica, Modern Talking, Rammstein, Pearl Jam and many other famous bands played here.
+Concerts, trade fairs and sports events take place in Spodek – Metallica, Modern Talking, Rammstein, Pearl Jam and many other famous bands played here.

-Currently it’s the biggest congress center in Poland and one of the most interesting buildings in the city.
+Currently, it’s the biggest congress center in Poland and one of the most interesting buildings in the city.
 I like to look at it, I think this project turned out outstandingly well 🙂 It relates to the coal mines widely present in the city’s history – it looks like a piece of coal underground.
 You can climb up the stairs to the viewing platform on the roof.